MPJ-K/userScripts/README.md

 ## Redirect YouTube Shorts
 A simple script that automatically redirects any YouTube Shorts video to a regular 'watch' page.
 In other words, it makes all YouTube Shorts content play in the normal YouTube video player.

+## YouTube Auto Hide Live Chat
+This script will automatically hide YouTube Live Chat if it is present on a video or stream.
+Live Chat can still be shown manually, this script will only try to hide it once when a watch page loads.
+As for why you would want to do this, the YouTube Live Chat negatively impacts page performance.
+While it is open, Live Chat can more than double the CPU usage of the page.
+It also causes the page's RAM usage to slowly increase over time.
+Consider using this script if you only rarely interact with the YouTube Live Chat.